PoignardAzur/rust-rfcs/text/0000-const-trait-impls.md

 ### Sites where `const(always) Trait` bounds can be used

-Everywhere where non-const trait bounds can be written.
+Everywhere non-const trait bounds can be written.

 ### `const` desugaring